MoonZoon/MoonZoon/docs/backend.md

 So let's wait a bit until we see clear requirements and how technologies like _WebAuthn_ work in practice before we try to design special auth libraries and finalize MoonZoon API.

-MoonZoon will allow you from the beginning to send a token in the request's header so you have at least a basic foundation to integrate, for instance, _JWT_ auth.
+MoonZoon already allows you to send a token in the request's header so you have at least a basic foundation to integrate, for instance, _JWT_ auth.

 Your opinions on the [chat](https://discord.gg/eGduTxK2Es) are very welcome!